Norman Shrapnel: Biography

 He wrote books on history and politics (The Performers: Politics as Theatre 1978, and The Seventies), and on topography (A View of the Thames 1977, and his Shrapnel's British Isles series, documenting places such as the Isle of Ely and the Isle of Axholme).
 For The Bluffer’s Guides, he wrote Bluff Your Way in Politics.
 Shrapnel broadcast on the BBC World Service, presenting British social and political life.

-He married Mary Lillian Myfanwy Edwards in 1940, and had two sons, one of whom was the stage actor and composer John Shrapnel.
+He married Mary Lillian Myfanwy Edwards in 1940, and had two sons - the stage actor John Shrapnel and composer Hugh Shrapnel.
 He died aged 91 at Far Oakridge, Gloucestershire, in 2004.